BetonQuest/BetonQuest/docs/Documentation/Features/Conversations.md

 BetonQuest provides different conversation styles, so called "conversationIO's".
 They differ in their visual style and the way the player interacts with them.

-BetonQuest uses the `menu` style by default.
-If PacketEvents is not installed, the `tellraw` style will be used.
+BetonQuest uses the `menu` style by default if the server runs at least Minecraft version 1.21.4.
+If PacketEvents is installed it will use the `packetevents` style as fallback, otherwise the `tellraw` style will be used.
 You can change this setting globally by changing the [`default_io`](../Configuration/Plugin-Config.md#conversation-conversation-settings) option in the "_config.yml_" file.

 It is also possible to override this setting per conversation.
-Add a `conversationIO:
-<type>` setting to the conversation file at the top of the YAML hierarchy (which is the same level as `quester` or `first` options).
+Add a `conversationIO: <type>` setting to the conversation file at the top of the YAML hierarchy (which is the same level as `quester` or `first` options).

 In both cases, you can choose from the following conversation styles: